earthly/website/blog/_posts/2020-11-06-dont-be-weird.md

    - weird
    - design decision
 ---
-_Here at Earthly, we are building an internal platform on AWS using EKS. &nbsp;I talked to our lead architect Corey Larson about the decisions and trade offs he is making as he designs our platform._
+_Here at Earthly, we are building an internal platform on AWS using EKS.
+I talked to our lead architect Corey Larson about the decisions and trade offs he is making as he designs our platform._

 **The plan for the earthly internal platform says, "One thing to keep in mind as you read this is plan is `don't be weird.`" What does that mean?**

-Don't be weird is the short version. &nbsp;The slightly less short version is: "You only have so many weirdness points you can spend.
-The less weird you are, the more community support you can get because you're still on the beaten path." &nbsp;it's just a real conscious decision you need to make.
+Don't be weird is the short version.
+The slightly less short version is: "You only have so many weirdness points you can spend.
+The less weird you are, the more community support you can get because you're still on the beaten path." it's just a real conscious decision you need to make.

 **Do you have an example?**